dapphp/radius/README.md

 	// Get an array of all received attributes
 	$attributes = getReceivedAttributes();

-	// Debugging
-	// Prior to sending a request, call
+### Debugging requests and replies

+Before sending a request, call the `setDebug()` method.
+The client will output debug information showing what attributes are set, sent, and received as well as information about the requests and responses.

 	$client->setDebug(true); // enable debug output on console
-	// Shows what attributes are sent and received, and info about the request/response

-## Requirements:
+## Requirements

 * PHP 7.3, 8.x

-## TODO:
+## TODO

 - Vendor specific attribute dictionaries

-## Copyright:
+## Copyright

     Copyright (c) 2008, SysCo systemes de communication sa SysCo (tm) is a trademark of SysCo systemes de communication sa